isetbio/RemoteDataToolbox/README.md

 Alternatively, project-specific configuration can be placed in a JSON configuration file.
 RemoteDataToolbox functions will search the current folder, its parent folder, and so on, until finding a file named `remote-data-toolbox.json`.
 This file must contain configuration, such as the url of the Maven repository.

-Inclues [JSONlab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) for converting JSON data to and from Matlab structs.
+The RemoteDataToolbox distribution includes [JSONlab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) for converting JSON data to and from Matlab structs.

 # Examples